 As we give you some slack regarding homework, we may also choose to not grade certain questions or certain parts of each assignment (although we will grade the majority of your work).
 In such cases, everyone will receive a full score for the ungraded parts.

-We will not be able to grant you any additional late days for any reason other than a medical condition that seriously undermines your ability to do your work, by for example hospitalizing you for more than 5 days.
+We will not be able to grant you any extensions for any reason other than a medical condition that seriously undermines your ability to do your work, by for example hospitalizing you for more than 5 days.
 Common cold, flu, etc are not sufficient.
 In case of a serious medical condition, please ask your academic adviser to email the professors.
 Please do not email the course staff personally.

 Handed in code will be graded for style and clarity on a pass/fail basis.
 You should refer to the style guide for general guidelines.